How To Freeze Gravy

 How to Thaw Gravy

-To thaw gravy, put the freezer container or bag into the refrigerator and let it sit overnight.
-Pour the thawed gravy into a pot and heat over low to warm through and eat.
+To thaw gravy, place the freezer container or bag into the refrigerator and let it sit overnight.
+Pour the thawed gravy into a saucepan and heat over low to warm through and eat.

 How Long Does Gravy Last in the Refrigerator?

-The bad news is that gravy is quite a perishable ingredient.
+Gravy is quite perishable.
 According to the FDA’s refrigerator and freezer storage guidelines, gravy lasts one to two days in the refrigerator.
-However, you can extend the life of your gravy for up to a week if you bring it to a boil before serving it again.

 How to Tell If Gravy Is Bad